 Thorlabs' Ø1/2", Ø1", and Ø2" Pellicle Beamsplitters, which are available with models covering wavelengths from 300 nm - 5 µm, are ideal for use in applications where chromatic dispersion must be minimized (i.e., cases where focused beams are necessary).
 Pellicle beamsplitters virtually eliminate ghosting since the second surface reflection is superimposed on the first one.
 However, they are extremely fragile due to the nitrocellulose membrane being only a few microns thick.
 For each size, Thorlabs offers both coated and uncoated versions.
 When using a coated optic, light should be incident upon the coated surface first (Note: the coated side of these beamsplitters is the side without the engraving).
+When using an uncoated optic, light can be incident on either surface.

 The curves pictured below show each of the different coating types as well as the uncoated beamsplitting ratios over a variety of wavelengths.
 Data was obtained for unpolarized, S-polarized, and P-polarized light incident at 45°.
 In general, P-polarized light will be transmitted more than S-polarized light, and sinusoidal oscillation is present, resulting from thin film interference effects.
 See the Tutorial tab for more information about interference effects.